RSEAA/equersa/index.md

 We recognise that we may not be fully aware of all individual needs, and we may not be doing enough to address specific circumstances.

+If you want to let us know how we can improve, or to give us positive feedback, please [reach out to Rowland Mosbergen via LinkedIn](https://www.linkedin.com/in/rowlandm-gaicd/).

 We follow the principals created by [Practical Diversity and Inclusion](https://www.practicaldiversity.org/), and underpin that in as many processes as we can.

 ## How do we practice DEI?